AgneteSteine/agnetesteine.github.io/_recipes/recipe4.markdown

 **Servings:** 4

-## Ingredients
+### INGREDIENTS

-- 2 large carrots
+2 large carrots
-- 2 parnsips
+2 parnsips
-- 2 sticks of celery
+2 sticks of celery
-- 2 medium onions
+2 medium onions
-- 200g button mushrooms
+200g button mushrooms
-- 2 cloves of garlic
+2 cloves of garlic
-- 800g stewing steak in chunks
+800g stewing steak in chunks
-- 2 1/2 tablespoons plain flour
+2 1/2 tablespoons plain flour
-- 3 tablespoons rapeseed (canola) or olive oil
+3 tablespoons rapeseed (canola) or olive oil
-- 2 tablespoons Worcestershire sauce
+2 tablespoons Worcestershire sauce
-- 2 tablespoons tomato puree
+2 tablespoons tomato puree
-- 500ml beef stock (either homemade or a store bought tub or made from a beef stock cube or concentrate)
-- 2 fresh bay Leaves
+500ml beef stock (either homemade or a store bought tub or made from a beef stock cube or concentrate) 2 fresh bay Leaves
-- A small bunch (approx. 10g) fresh thyme
+A small bunch (approx. 10g) fresh thyme
-- A small bunch (approx. 10g) fresh flat leaf parsley
-- Salt and pepper (to taste)
+A small bunch (approx. 10g) fresh flat leaf parsley Salt and pepper (to taste)

-## Instructions
+### INSTRUCTIONS

 1. Preheat the oven to 150˚C Fan or 160˚C.
 2. First, prepare the vegetables.
 Remove the ends, peel and slice the carrots, parsnips and celery.
 (I peel the fibrous strings from the back of the celery sticks).
 You want the slices to be reasonably thick as the vegetables will be cooking for 3 hours and you don’t want them to be a mushy heap at the end.